 The heart of James's son Esme (d.1660) lies in an urn on a pyramid memorial next to Ludovic's large monument.

-Photographs of the wax effigy and parrot can be purchased from Westminster Abbey Library.
+Photographs of the wax effigy and parrot and the corset from her effigy can be purchased from Westminster Abbey Library.

-The Abbey Museum will close at the end of October 2015 but the effigy and parrot will be on display in the new Jubilee Galleries due to open in 2018.
+The Abbey Museum is now closed but the effigy and parrot will be on display in the new Jubilee Galleries due to open in 2018.

 See also the web entry for Ludovic and Esme Stuart.

 The funeral effigies of Westminster Abbey edited by A.Harvey & R.Mortimer (revised 2003).

 The Honour of Richmond.
 A history of the Lords, Earls and Dukes of Richmond by David Morris, 2000.

 The Antiquity of the Duchess of Richmond's parrot by P. Morris, Museums Journal November 1981